Hanro50/GMLL/README.md

 const gmll = require("gmll");
 ```

+## a word on the docs
+GMLL is to big to maintain an up to date dev doc with the current amount of resources awarded to the project.
+Instead, please see the included JSDocs in the comments in the type files.
+Since those will be exponetially easier to maintain and will likely provide the information specific to what you require a function to do.

 ## initialize
 GMLL needs to download some manifest files and check the integraty of said files.
 This step stops GMLL from needing to do it everytime you want to launch something.